rancher/elemental-docs/docs/networking.md

   <link rel="canonical" href="https://elemental.docs.rancher.com/networking"/>
 </head>

+import RegistrationWithNetwork from "!!raw-loader!@site/examples/network/machineregistration.yaml"

 ## Network configuration with Elemental

 The [MachineRegistration](machineregistration-reference) supports Declarative Networking and integration with [CAPI IPAM Providers](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20220125-ipam-integration.md#ipam-provider).

 ### Prerequisites

+- A DHCP server is still required for the first boot registration and reset of machines.
+For this reason Lease Time can be kept minimal, as for the entire lifecycle of the machine, the IPAM driven IP Addresses will be used.

 - The `ipaddresses.ipam.cluster.x-k8s.io` and `ipaddressclaims.ipam.cluster.x-k8s.io` CRDs must be installed on the Rancher management cluster: